ERevere/MobileANPR/README.md

 - Compliant with all UK/EU Data Protection Regulations

-- Meets heuristic and accessibiltiy standards, such as ISO-9241-11, Apple’s Human Interface and Accessibility Guidelines, and WCAG 2.1.
+- Meets heuristic and accessibility standards, such as ISO-9241-11, Apple’s Human Interface and Accessibility Guidelines, and WCAG 2.1.